blouyakis/emt_basic/module_2_test.md

 ### Q97 🟢
 **Front**
-Crackling sensation when air trapped under skin is:
+Your patient was struck in the chest with a baseball bat during a bar fight.
+A crackling or crunching sensation that is felt when air escapes from its normal passageways and is trapped under the skin is called:
 · Tension pneumo · **Subcutaneous emphysema** · Crepitation · Distention

 **Back**